funRiceGenes/funRiceGenes.github.io/_posts/OS/C/2015-01-20-OsCER2~OsHMS1I.md

 * **Genbank accession number**

 * **Key message**
+    + HMS1 interacts with HMS1I to regulate very-long-chain fatty acid biosynthesis and the humidity-sensitive genic male sterility in rice (Oryza sativa).
+    + The ER localization of WSL4 and OsCER2 suggested that they might act synergistically for carbon-chain elongation in fatty acid synthesis.

 * **Connection**
     + __OsCER2~OsHMS1I__, __WSL4~CUT1L~HMS1__, [A beta-ketoacyl-CoA synthase is Involved in Rice Leaf Cuticular Wax Synthesis and requires a CER2-LIKE Protein as a Cofactor](http://www.ncbi.nlm.nih.gov/pubmed?term=A beta-ketoacyl-CoA synthase is Involved in Rice Leaf Cuticular Wax Synthesis and requires a CER2-LIKE Protein as a Cofactor%5BTitle%5D), We further isolated a cofactor of WSL4, OsCER2, a homolog of Arabidopsis CER2, by coimmunoprecipitation, and confirmed their physical interaction by split-ubiquitin yeast two-hybrid experiments